avblocks/avblocks-wiki/_sources/avblocks-for-cpp/getting-started-macos/create-cpp-command-line-tool-cmake.md

 ---
-title: Create a C++ Command Line Tool using CMake
+title: Create a Command Line Tool using CMake
 metadata:
-    description: This page describes the steps needed to configure a CMake project for C++ Command Line Tool on macOS
+    description: This page describes the steps needed to configure CMake project for AVBlocks Command Line Tool on macOS
 taxonomy:
     category: docs
 ---

-# Create a C++ Command Line Tool using CMake
+# Create a Command Line Tool using CMake

 This topic describes the steps needed to configure a CMake project for C++ Command Line Tool.
 These steps have been verified to work with Xcode 15.0.1, on macOS Ventura 13.5.2.